Contact

 United States

-Employee goals should align with university goals, department or team goals and/or the employee’s career aspirations.
-Goals make it possible for people and organizations to move forward in a pre-determined direction.
+Employee goals should align with university goals, department or team goals, and the employee’s career aspirations.
+Goals make it possible for people and organizations to move forward in a specific directions.

 The supervisor and the employee together will: